Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Splash can be found here.

-A mermaid (Daryl Hannah) gets her land legs for one week in order to spend time with produce supplier Allen Bauer (Tom Hanks), whom she met when she saved him from drowning as a boy.
+A mermaid (Daryl Hannah) gets her land legs for six days in order to spend time with produce supplier Allen Bauer (Tom Hanks), whom she met as a boy when she saved him from drowning.
 Allen doesn't remember her, except as a figment of his imagination, and promptly falls in love with her.
 However, eccentric scientific researcher Walter Kornbluth (Eugene Levy) suspects that Madison, a name she adopts after seeing a street sign on Madison Avenue, is a mermaid and sets out to throw water on her, believing that her legs will become fins when wet.

 Splash is based on a storyline and screenplay by American screenwriters Bruce Jay Friedman, Babaloo Mandel, Lowell Ganz, and Brian Grazer, borrowing from Danish author Hans Christian Anderson's fairytale 'The Little Mermaid', first published in 1837.
 The movie was subsequently novelized by Ian Marter (under the pen name Ian Don) in 1984 and was followed by a movie sequel, Splash, Too, in 1988.

 In the fairytale and in a scene deleted from the movie (available on the special edition DVD), Madison gets her legs due to a spell cast by an old sea hag.
 The stipulation is that she can only wear her legs for one week.
 If she stays longer than that, she will never be able to return to the sea.
 In the movie, she considers staying when Allen asks her to marry him, but it becomes necessary for her to escape back into the sea when she's found out by Kornbluth, his superiors, and the authorities.